jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 6. Now select "Alfresco Archetypes" in the catalog and you'll see a bunch of archetypes show up in the list.
 7. Specify "org.alfresco.maven.archetype" in the filter and you'll see the same three archetypes that were presented to you as options on the command line at the start of the tutorial.
-8. Select the share-amp-archetype and click Next.
+8. Select the alfresco-share-jar-archetype and click Next.

     ![](./images/select-amp-archetype.png)